 - 1 – 3/4″ plywood at 5″ x 20-3/4″ – Larger Drawer Front

 Install the drawer slides according to the manufacturer’s instructions.
-For an easy tutorial, click here.
+This easy tutorial on installing drawer slides will be helpful!
 Make any necessary adjustments and install the drawer pulls on the drawers.

 Finish as desired.

 Have any questions about the free plans for a Joss & Main Inspired Bicknell Writing Desk?
 Leave a comment below!